fmina-IT/Enterprise-Server-Client-Infrastructure-Lab/README.md

 ---

-## 🖥️ Step 2 | Create Windows Server 2022 Virtual Machine
+## 🖥️ 1.2 | Create Windows Server 2022 Virtual Machine

 Created a new virtual machine in Oracle VirtualBox.